-In order to calculate its MCR, Calpe uses the net written premiums on a Solvency II basis split by Solvency II line of business.
-Written premiums are defined in Article 1(11) of the Solvency II Delegated Regulation as the premiums due to be received by the undertaking during the period under consideration regardless of whether such premiums relate in whole or in part to insurance or reinsurance cover provided in a different time period.
+In order to calculate its MCR, Calpe uses the net written premiums on a Solvency Rules basis split by Solvency Rules lines of business.
+Written premiums are defined in Article 1(1) of the Technical Standards Regulations as the premiums due to be received by the undertaking during the period under consideration regardless of whether such premiums relate in whole or in part to insurance or reinsurance cover provided in a different time period.